BenjaminSchubert/MCS_Sentibot/README.md

 The entries of the bot are fully configurable with commands.
 The complete list can be found in the `Usage` section.

-This project was made in the context of the MCS course at HEIG-VD.
+This project was made in the context of the MCS course at HEIG-VD by [Sarra Berich](https://github.com/sarrab), [Ioannis Noukakis](https://github.com/ioannisNoukakis), [Benjamin Schubert](https://github.com/BenjaminSchubert) and [Basile Vu](https://github.com/flagoul).

 ### Requirements
 - Erlang 19.X